cava01134/BPI-Doc/docs/Leaf_S3_doc/en/Arduino/Basic.md

 In the very first chapter, we uploaded a Blink program to test the LED status lights on the board.
 Now, we use the UART serial port and print the timing data every second.

-### Required components
+### Serial port experiment: required components

 Leaf-S3 Motherboard X 1

 ![](../assets/images/Leaf-S3.png)

-### Hardware connection
+### Serial port experiment: hardware connection

-No other sensors are required for this project, so just connect the Leaf-S3 to a computer via USB and it will work.
+This project does not require other sensors, so you only need to connect the Leaf-S3 to the computer with USB.

-### Enter code
+### Serial port experiment: code

 Open the Arduino IDE.
-Although it is possible to copy the code directly, we recommend that you enter the code manually to familiarize yourself with it.
+Although the code can be copied directly, we recommend that you manually enter the code yourself to familiarize yourself.

 code show as below: